What Are Airline Married Segment Itineraries?

 Many airlines use married segment logic for award tickets.
 This means that airlines are often willing to make a different number of award seats available depending on whether you’re connecting or not.
 This is probably easiest explained in the form of an example.

-Take the below example from Air Canada Aeroplan’s website.
-You can book a business class award on TAP Air Portugal from Miami to Berlin via Lisbon.
+Take the below example of trying to redeem Air Canada Aeroplan points online.
+You can book a business class award on SWISS from New York to Berlin via Zurich.

-Want to book an award just on that Miami to Lisbon flight, without a connection to Berlin?
+Want to book an award just on that New York to Zurich flight, without a connection to Berlin?
 Well, it’s not available.

-As you can see, the airline is only making award seats available on that Miami to Lisbon flight if it’s “married” with another segment.
+As you can see, the airline is only making award seats available on that New York to Zurich flight if it’s “married” with another segment.
 This happens all the time nowadays, where you might not see award availability when searching a route nonstop, but do see it when searching a connecting itinerary.

 Why do airlines use married segment logic?